 Aselstine said higher minimum wages affect the way companies hire for some jobs, and leads to more of the “gig” economy built not around full-time jobs but freelance opportunities and contract work.

 Raising the minimum wage could present challenges for parents.
 Ginny Trierweiler, Ph.D. and founder of Mastering Mission, shared her perspective as the former CEO of an early childhood education program, licensed as a day care: “I am supportive of raising the minimum wage to a living wage.
 However, day care presents a particular problem.
 A large percentage of day care staff tend to be paid poverty wages, yet the cost of care is high, especially for infants and often very burdensome for parents.”

 Trierweiler explains that if the minimum wage were raised, the cost of day care would go up.
 She estimates the wage expenses, which represent the majority of the day care expenses, would increase more than 20 percent.

 “Unless the government and the taxpayers stepped up to fill in the gaps in increased day care costs, parents would have to pay substantially more,” she cautions.
 “Otherwise, programs would go out of business and working parents would find it even more difficult to find day care for their children.”

-According to Dr. Pacitti, inflation would likely less than 1 percentage point per year in the wake of a $15 minimum wage.
-“Firms could accept lower profits to offset any inflationary impact.
-To the extent there is some small positive affect on inflation, it would be good for the economy because wages have been flat for decades.
+“There is some small positive affect on inflation,” Pacitti said.
+“It would be good for the economy because wages have been flat for decades.
 This would be a very small cost to reduce inequality and poverty, problems that have been plaguing and adversely affecting the economy for decades.”